Complaints Procedure for Gardeners Erith

 Upon receipt, the complaint is acknowledged promptly and a preliminary review is carried out.
 Initial acknowledgment includes an explanation of the next stages and an estimated timescale for investigation.
 We aim to acknowledge complaints within a short, defined period and provide an initial plan for how we will proceed.
 This helps reassure customers that their concerns are being monitored and taken seriously by the gardening team.

+A gardener using a watering can to water a colourful flower bed in a garden.
+The flower bed features a variety of plants, including pink hydrangeas, purple and yellow petunias, and tall green grasses.
+The garden layout includes a lush, well-maintained lawn in the background, bordered by flower beds and shrubs, with a natural, tiered arrangement.
+The scene is outdoors on a bright, sunny day, with natural light illuminating the vibrant colours of the flowers and greenery.
+The gardener’s gloved hands are visible, holding the watering can, which is pouring water onto the plants to promote healthy growth.
+This outdoor garden environment showcases a landscaped yard with diverse plantings, ideally serviced by local gardening professionals such as Gardeners Erith, who specialise in maintaining lush, vibrant outdoor spaces in the Erith area within the postcode district.
 The investigation phase involves gathering facts, speaking with the gardener(s) involved, reviewing job records and photographs, and consulting contracts or work orders where relevant.
 Investigations are conducted by staff who are not directly involved in the disputed work where possible, to maintain objectivity.
 We may need to inspect the site to verify conditions and to assess whether the original specification was met or if remedial work is required.

 The outcome of the investigation will be recorded and a response prepared.
 Responses will include findings, the basis for any conclusions, and proposed remedies if a shortfall is identified.
 Remedies may include rework of the affected area, a partial or full refund (where appropriate), or a goodwill gesture, depending on the circumstances and contractual terms.
 Any proposed remedy will be proportionate to the nature of the complaint.